 In response to this economic hardship experienced by the restaurant industry, the U.S. Small Business Association (SBA), in accordance with the American Rescue Plan Act of 2021, created the Restaurant Revitalization Fund.
 This is a $28.6 billion grant program to keep restaurants afloat and to recover from the financial hardship of the past year.

-However, the SBA has now stopped accepting applications for direct aid to restaurants from the RRF because the aid program has run out of its $28.6 billion in federal funding.
+However, the SBA has now stopped accepting applications for direct aid to restaurants from the RRF because the funding was challenged, and no funding has been distributed.

-With so many businesses in the restaurant industry scrambling to keep afloat, a question on everyone’s minds seems to be: What do we do now that these funds have been depleted?
+With so many businesses in the restaurant industry scrambling to keep afloat, a question on everyone’s minds seems to be: What do we do now?

-In this article, we will discuss the details of the Restaurant Revitalization Program (RRP) and other means beyond this government assistance with which you can boost your restaurant’s revenue while recovering from the COVID-19 pandemic’s effects.
+In this article, we will discuss the details of the Restaurant Revitalization Fund (RRF) and other means beyond this government assistance with which you can boost your restaurant’s revenue while recovering from the COVID-19 pandemic’s effects.

 The Restaurant Revitalization Program